-"Blameless" (1 Timothy 3:2,) Literally, "" No glaring faults upon which critics may seize to discredit his ministry.
-Of each elder it must be said, as it was of Oswald Chambers, "His life verified all his drastic sayings." is the full biblical exposition of this quality, and the is its divinely chosen illustration (Phil.
+"Blameless" (1 Timothy 3:2)

+Literally, "unable to be taken hold of."
+No glaring faults upon which critics may seize to discredit his ministry.
+Of each elder it must be said, as it was of Oswald Chambers, "His life verified all his drastic sayings."
+2 Corinthians 6:3-10 is the full biblical exposition of this quality, and the apostle Paul is its divinely chosen illustration (Phil.
 4:9).

-"Blameless" (Titus 1:6,7) Literally, " ()."
+"Blameless" (Tit.
+1:6, 7)

+Literally, "not called in (question)."
 Not just that a man can justify his actions if accused, but that they are so far above suspicion as to never even be called in question.

+In Domestic Relations

+I. To his wife

+"The husband of one wife"

+(1 Tim.
+3:2; Tit.
+1:6)

-In Domestic Relations I. To his wife Literally, "a one woman man."
-Meaning, (1) in love and loyalty true to his own one wife, and (2) in marital history not a II.
-To his children "Faithful" means "" children who have accepted their father's faith.
+Literally, "a one woman man."
+Meaning, (1) in love and loyalty true to his own one wife, and (2) in marital history not a divorcee.

+II.
+To his children

+"Faithful" means "believing" children who have accepted their father's faith.
 They are not "riotous" (profligate, like the prodigal son of Luke 15:13) or "unruly" (unarranged under their father's authority).

 III.
+To his entire household

+"One that ruleth well his own

+house, having his children in

+subjection with all gravity."

+(1 Tim.
+3:4)

-To his entire household He so superintends his household that its members are "" his leadership in a way that is worthy of others' ("gravity"= worthy of respect).
-"The husband of one wife" (I Tim.
-3:2; Titus 1:6) "Having faithful children, not accused of riot or unruly" (Titus 1:6) "One that ruleth well his own house, having his children in subjection with all gravity."
-(I Timothy 3:4)
+He so superintends his household that its members are "arranged under" his leadership in a way that is worthy of others' respect ("gravity"= worthy of respect).

+"The husband of one wife" (1 Tim.
+3:2; Tit.
+1:6)

+"Having faithful children, not accused of riot or unruly" (Tit.

+"One that ruleth well his own house, having his children in subjection with all gravity."
+(1 Tim.
+3:4)